oracle-livelabs/pts/upgrade-to-19c/autoupgrade/autoupgrade.md

                          EXECUTE DBMS_STATS.GATHER_DICTIONARY_STATS;
     ....
     ```

+    If you get a 'file not found' or another error, please navigate manually to the /u01/autoupgrade/DB121C directory and check which subdirectories have been created.
+Navigate to the ```<jobnumber>/prechecks``` directory and do a ```cat db121c_preupgrade.log``` instead.

     In a typical upgrade situation, you can now check whether or not there are blocking issues concerning your upgrade.
 The step executed here is the same as running the preupgrade.jar manually or through the DBUA.

     In this hands-on lab, no changes are required so we can continue with the actual upgrade process.